ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 both a TCP handshake and a TLS handshake.
-If the timer is initially set to be roughly at the time when a TCP SYN packet would be retransmitted, and the TCP handshake completes before the timer fires, the timer should be adjusted to allow for the time the TLS handshake could complete in.
+If the timer is initially set to be roughly at the time when a TCP SYN packet would be retransmitted, and the TCP handshake completes before the timer fires, the timer should be adjusted to allow for the time in which the TLS handshake could complete.

 While transport layer handshakes generally do not have restrictions on attempts to establish a connection, some cryptographic handshakes may